 The Hub’s History

-In 2021, Ciara Shannon and Prof. Nick Robins (LSE) co-founded the Green Investment Plan for Cumbria, showing how the county, and others, could become climate-positive through innovative financing and net-zero projects rooted in local needs.
+In 2021, Ciara Shannon and Prof. Nick Robins (LSE) concerned by the lack of alternatives to the Cumbrian coal mine in West Cumbria, co-founded the Green Investment Plan project, The investment plan showed how Cumbria could become climate-positive through innovative financing and net-zero projects rooted in local needs.

 CIC Directors